vp2437/mcp-prototypes/README.md

 - The Excel MCP server provided access to spreadsheets.
 - The PDF MCP server provided access to document contents.
 - The SQL MCP server provided access to database records.
+- The DXF MCP server provided access to CAD drawing geometry.

 These tools enabled Claude Desktop to perform real file and database operations through a standardized protocol.